ramigb/jQueryBinder/README.md

 # jQueryBinder
 ### Even if the name is taken :P

-This simple binder is created to bind input/textarea/anything that could be changed, to rather "static" DOM elements, i personally created it for a project i am working on that depends heavily on binding between dynamically created DOM elements and input fields it will be best used as you see fit, you might need a simple "preview as you type" solution or you might want to create a calculator ... whatever you think of :)
+This simple and *lightweight (less than 1kb packed, ~2kb unpacked)* binder created to bind the value of e.g. input/textarea/anything ..etc to rather "static" DOM elements e.g. <a>,<h3>,<p> ...etc

 ###Demo
 [See the demo to get a better understanding on how this plugin work.](https://googledrive.com/host/0By1vPHcQTVeSUkpjLXY0bGpwZUE/)